 Date: May 19, 2023 08:00 AM - 9:30 AM Eastern Time (US and Canada)

-This event will provide simultaneous interpretation in Spanish to English and English to Spanish.
+This event provided simultaneous interpretation in Spanish to English and English to Spanish.

 Martina Jordaan is Head of Community Engagement and postgraduate students at the University of Pretoria, Mamelodi campus.
 She is a qualified teacher and was trained for the early childhood development phase and intermediate phases.
 She holds a Doctorate in History and a Master's degree in Development Studies.
 She started her career as a teacher a Laerskool Tuinrand.
 She was appointed as head of the senior phase at Laerskool Rietfontein-Noord and became a senior researcher at the Transvaal Education Department.
 She was also head of the Education Museum in Pretoria and, after that, responsible for developing pre-schools in informal settlements next to Pretoria and skills development of staff of various schools in Pretoria.
 After that, she developed and lectured a new module, the Community-based Project Module, for the Faculty of Engineering, Built Environment and IT at the University of Pretoria.
 Her research interest is in community engagement, service-learning, and e-community engagement.
 She is a co-author of published chapters in books and articles in accredited journals and has presented various papers at national and international conferences.